<< Click to Display Table of Contents >>

 Note that it is necessary that the Web site configuration at the Server (i.e IIS), uses Anonymous authentication for the Work Portal.

-For any type of authentication, you will need to ensure that users are created at Bizagi Work portal.
+or any type of authentication, you will need to make sure that users are created at Bizagi Work portal.

-Disregarding the selected Authentication type for your Work Portal login, you may choose to configure a schedule in Bizagi to import and synchronize users from your LDAP Server into Bizagi.
+Disregarding the selected Authentication type for your Work Portal login, you may choose to configure a schedule in Bizagi to import and synchronize users from your Identity provider into Bizagi.

-For more information about this option, refer to Importing LDAP Users.
+For more information about this option, refer to Synchronizing users.